k2controls/piRover01/sp2t/w09/index.md

   - Week 10 Session 1
     - Introduction to PWM
     - Sprint 2 Project P02 assigned
-  - Week 10 Session 2 - No class
+  - Week 10 Session 2/Thursday - *No Zoom class*
     - Submit P02 by end of the day
     - Debt and Retrospective
   - Spring Break 3/22 - 3/30